sjpacwa/SBChain/README.md

 After sending this request, the node will send the last blocks in its chain with length "size"

 **Parameters:**
-1. "size': size of the pagination
+1. "size": size of the pagination

 ```
 {
-    'action': 'get_chain_paginated',
+    "action": "get_chain_paginated",
-    'params': [
+    "params": [
-        'size': <amount>
+        "size": <amount>
     ]
 }
 ```

 **Client:**
 Continue to the next paginated block.
-Send: {'action': 'inform', 'params': {'message': 'ACK'}}
+Send: {"action": "inform", "params": {"message": "ACK"}}
-Response: {'section': section, 'status': status} from the node
+Response: {"section": &lt;section&gt;, "status": status} from the node

 Stop receiving blocks
-Send: {'action': 'inform', 'params': {'message': 'STOP'}}
+Send: {"action": "inform", "params": {"message": "STOP"}}
 Response: None

 **Statuses**:
+   * INITIAL:
-    'INITIAL': The initial section of the blockchain.
+        - The initial section of the blockchain.
 Receiving this status after an 'INITIAL' status has already been sent before means that the chain has been replaced, and this new section is the new start of the chain
+   * CONTINUE:
-    'CONTINUE': Continuation of the chain
+        - Continuation of the chain
+   * FINISHED:
-    'FINISHED': End of the chain
+        - End of the chain
+   * ERROR:
-    'ERROR': An error has occured with the request.
+        - An error has occured with the request.
 Size should be greater than 0 and an integer

 ## **get_block**